tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 --- abstract

-Hardware Security Modules (HSMs) are integral to securely managing cryptographic keys, especially when deploying Post-Quantum Cryptography (PQC) algorithms, which often require handling significantly larger private keys compared to traditional algorithms.
-This draft discusses PQC impacts to HSM firmware updates, backups, and key storage.
+Hardware Security Modules (HSMs) play a critical role in securing cryptographic operations, including the adoption of Post-Quantum
+Cryptography (PQC).
+This document examines the use of seed-based key generation in HSMs, which reduces storage requirements but increases computational overhead for key derivation.
+It explores trade-offs between storage efficiency and performance, addressing challenges in ephemeral key handling and optimization strategies for PQC signature algorithms.
+It also discusses PQC impacts to HSM firmware updates and backup.

 --- middle